ExMember/exmember.github.io/_drafts/the_value_of_bitcoin.md

 began to pay merchants with pieces of paper that could be exchanged for copper in the capital.

-As recently as 1933 the US Government issued gold certificate.
+As recently as 1933 the US Government created representative currency in the form of gold certificates.
 Each certificate could be exchanged for a fixed amount of gold.

 ### Fiat money

-Fiat is Latin for "let it be done" and means an authoritative or arbitrary order.[^fiat-definition] Fiat money is not an economic good like commodity money, nor does it represent one.
+Fiat is Latin for "let it be done" and means an authoritative or arbitrary order.[^fiat-definition] Fiat money is not an economic good like commodity money, nor does it represent one like representative money.
 It is called fiat because something, usually a government, declares it to be money.

 ## Bitcoin as money